spairet/nip/doc/README.md

 {'a': {'const': 1, 'iter': 3}, 'b': {'a_copy': {'const': 1, 'iter': 3}, 'another_iter': 5}}
 {'a': {'const': 1, 'iter': 3}, 'b': {'a_copy': {'const': 1, 'iter': 3}, 'another_iter': 6}}
 ```
+If you need to iterate some lists synchronously you can specify iter names: `@a [1, 2, 3]`.
+All the iterators with the same name will be iterated together.
+The order of iterators is determind by the alphabetic order of thier names.

-_Note:_ All the iterators works with construction of your custom objects and using links in the config doesn't recreates them, as in the examples above.
+_Note:_ All the iterators works with construction of your custom objects only once and using links in the config doesn't recreates the objects.
+See above example to clarify.

 ### Additional features
 There are some small but useful features also presented in **nip**: